-Kerala Nun Rape Case: Bishop Franco Mulakkal moves HC for anticipatory bail
+Kerala Nun Rape Case: HC to consider Franco Mulakkal's anticipatory bail plea on Sept 25

 Thiruvananthapuram, Sep 18: Bishop Franco Mulakkal, accused of allegedly raping a nun at a convent in Kerala moved the High Court seeking anticipatory bail on Tuesday.
-The move comes as the Kerala Police has summoned the Jalandhar bishop for questioning on Wednesday.
+The priest's petition will be heard by the court on September 25.

 On Monday, the Bishop had written to the Vatican seeking Pope Francis' permission to step aside from his duties, which he had done earlier in any case in another letter.